2405-team3/paisley/README.md

 ## Admin - View the Dashboard

 Visit the EC2's public IP address in your browser.
-If you need a reminder, use:
+If you need a reminder of the IP, use:
 ```
 grep 'PUBLIC_IP' ~/db/.env
 ```